About Us

 Look Around New York City

-Look Around New York City is NYC Audubon's publication for children in fourth through sixth grades.
-It is distributed to about 850 classrooms and nature centers throughout the city.
-Look Around has been published for almost 25 years by a volunteer team of writers, artists, and editors.
+Look Around New York City is NYC Audubon's publication for children in fourth through sixth grades that has been published for almost 25 years by a volunteer team of writers, artists, and editors.
 It features articles by professionals as well as kids.
 There are fun facts, mini-quizzes, interviews, and ideas for adults about city-based nature activities for children.
 Look Around aims to get city kids involved in their environment by promoting nature appreciation and preservation.
+Look Around is made possible by a generous donation from Con Edison.

-Click the titles below to download PDF copies of articles published in Look Around New York City
+Click the titles below to download PDF copies of previously published issues of Look Around New York City

 Horseshoe Crabs 2011